hipe/tmx/sakin-agac-doc/408-decompose-the-synchronization-algorithm.md

    with a format adapter that is totally made up). (requirements for a format adapter are many.)

+1. magnet: semi-editable DOM-like rows

+1. magnet: traverse all lines of the document, but parsed

 1. collection-level synchronization as document over a variety of cases (that only outputs the new document as a stream of lines! use generator!)